untoldengine/UntoldEngine/README.md

             up: simd_float3(0.0, 1.0, 0.0)
         )

-        // You can load the assets in bulk as shown here.
+        // create an entity id for the stadium let stadium = createEntity()

-        // In this instance, stadium contains multiple assets which do not require an entity id to be assigned. loadBulkScene(filename: "stadium", withExtension: "usdc")
+        // this function loads the usdc file and sets the mesh model to the entity setEntityMesh(entityId: stadium, filename: "stadium", withExtension: "usdc")

         // create an entity id for the blue player let bluePlayer = createEntity()